DeepDaw/CensusPowerBI/README.md

 Geospatial Analysis: Utilizing Power Bi's Geo Map capabilities, the dashboard includes interactive maps that allow users to visualize population density and Growth patterns across different regions of India.

-Historical Trends: I have Used DAX calculation and prepare Past census data and also Current census data to track changes in population characteristics over time.
+Historical Trends: I have Used DAX calculation and prepare Past census data and also compare with Current census data to track changes in population characteristics over time.

 [Power Bi Census of India.pdf](https://github.com/DeepDaw/CensusPowerBI/files/12610507/Power.Bi.Census.of.India.pdf)